Dimers on Riemann surfaces and compactified free field: Proof of main results

 \begin{lemma} Let $T$ be a closed compact oriented surface of genus $g\geq 1$ and $\Qq_+$ denote the space of all even quadratic forms on $H_1(T,\ZZ/2\ZZ)$.
 Then for any $v\in H_1(T,\ZZ/2\ZZ)$ we have

 \end{lemma} \begin{proof} The second inequality follows from the fact that $\Qq_+$ has $2^{g-1}(2^g+1)$ elements.
 We prove the first one by induction on $g$.
 The inequality can be easily verified in the case when $g = 1$.
 Assume that $g\geq 2$ and the inequality holds for each surface of genus less than $g$.
-Choose a symplectic basis $A_1,\dots, A_g,B_1,\dots, B_g\in H_1(T,\ZZ/2\ZZ)$ and let $q_0\in \Qq_+$ be the quadratic form vanishing on this basis.
-Any other form $q$ can be written as
+Let $\Qq_-$ be the space of odd quadratic forms.
+Set